nattog/screenshotter/README.md

 # screenshotter

-Norns mod to take screenshots of screen
+Norns mod to take screenshots

 Install in maiden